perez987/XMLFolderStructure/README.md

 2. The selected directory path will appear in the text field
 3. Click the **Generate XML** button to create the XML output
 4. The XML structure will appear in the text area below
+5. Use the **Export to File** button to save the XML to a file (choose location and filename)
-5. You can copy the XML text from the output area
+6. Use the **Copy to Clipboard** button to copy the XML text to your clipboard

 ## Appicon